 \section{Dissipation Numbers}

-One can extract the dissipation number by matching 1-point functions in the EFT and UV theories.
+One can extract the dissipation number by matching one-point functions in the EFT and UV theories.
 In this section we perform this matching explicitly.
-Importantly, this procedure gives the same dissipation numbers as a matching of absorption cross-sections.
+Importantly, this procedure gives the same dissipation numbers as a matching of absorption cross sections.
 This is an valuable consistency check of the EFT approach.

-In order to match the dissipation numbers, we solve the time-dependent Teukolsky equation in the near zone approximation.
+To match the dissipation numbers, we solve the time-dependent Teukolsky equation in the near zone approximation.
 Note that the near zone approximation does not exactly correspond to a low-frequency expansion~\cite{Charalambous:2021mea,Charalambous:2021kcz}.
-As a result, the near zone approximation does not correctly reproduce the time-dependent conservative effects~\cite{Charalambous:2021mea} However, it is sufficient for the matching of the dissipation number, and hence it is adequate for our purposes.
+As a result, the near zone approximation does not correctly reproduce the time-dependent conservative effects~\cite{Charalambous:2021mea}.
+However, it is sufficient for the matching of the dissipation number, and hence it is adequate for our purposes.